auth0/docs/articles/monitoring/sending-events-to-keenio.md

 ---
-title: Send Auth0 Events to Keen IO
+title: Send Auth0 Events to Keen
-description: How to send logging events to Keen IO from Auth0.
+description: How to send logging events to Keen from Auth0.
 topics:
   - monitoring
   - keenio